-- (b) The following noises shall be exempt from this section: - Noises from construction or maintenance activities between 7:00 am and 10:00 pm; - (ii) Noises from safety signals, emergency vehicles and equipment, warning devices and emergency pressure release valves; - (iii) Noises from motor vehicles, airplanes, and trains; and - (iv) Ordinary domestic noises at a residential property such as voices or music and noise generated by tools or animals."
+- (b) The following noises shall be exempt from this section: - (i) Noises from construction or maintenance activities between 7:00 am and 10:00 pm: - (ii) Noises from safety signals, emergency vehicles and equipment, warning devices and emergency pressure release valves; - (iii) Noises from motor vehicles, airplanes, and trains; and - (iv) Ordinary domestic noises at a residential property such as voices or music and noise generated by tools or animals.

 The Regina Zoning Bylaw 2019-19, Chapter 4, Mixed-Use Zones defines the regulations for land use and development within this zone.
-In City of Regina Zoning Map this area is considered as "Mixed High-Rise" zone in Commercial Zones categories with zone code "MH".
+The City of Regina Zoning Map labels the Shell Canada site and abutting properties as "Mixed High-Rise" zone in Commercial Zones categories with zone code "MH".
 Figure 2 is a map of the City of Regina Zoning Bylaw 2019 for the study area indicating the location of the proposed site and the applicable zoning for the area.
-FDI Acoustics notes the residential buildings north of proposed car wash site are within the commercial zone ID 590 with a code MH.
+FDI Acoustics notes the residential buildings north of proposed car wash site are within the commercial zone ID 590 with a code MH and thereby fall with the Mixed Use Zone limits of Bylaw 6980.